spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ## Deploy the Application

 The following steps will guide you through deploying an application to your host cluster.
-You begin by modifying the cluster profile you created earlier and adding a custom manifest to the cluster profile.
+You will learn how you can update cluster profiles after a host cluster is deployed.
+In this scenario, you will add a new layer to cluster profile that contains the application.

 <br />

-### Add the Manifest
+### Add a Manifest

-Navigate to the left **Main Menu** and select *Profiles*.
+Navigate to the left **Main Menu** and select **Profiles**.
 Select the cluster profile you created earlier and applied to the host cluster.

-Select *Add Manifest* at the top of the page and insert the provide the fill out the following input fields. <br /> <br />
+Click on **Add Manifest** at the top of the page and fill out the following input fields. <br /> <br />

-- *Layer name*: name of the layer to add to the profile stack.
+- **Layer name** - The name of the layer.
-- *Manifests*: add your manifest by giving it a name and clicking the blue circle button.
+- **Manifests**  - Add your manifest by giving it a name and clicking the blue circle button.
 An empty editor will appear on the right side of the screen.

 ![manifest](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_manifest.png)

 <br />

-### Customize the Manifest

-In the manifest editor, provide the following content.
+In the manifest editor, insert the following content.

 <br />